£9,183,208

 Designing electrochemical interfaces for ultradurable sodium-ion batteriesPrincipal Investigator: Maria CRESPO-RIBADENEYRA Funding source: Royal Society Start: 01-03-2024 / End: 28-02-2025 Amount: £69,832 |

-Circular economy elastomer productsPrincipal Investigator: James BUSFIELD Funding source: EPSRC Engineering and Physical Sciences Research Council Start: 01-02-2022 / End: 31-01-2025 Amount: £395,434 The sustainability of elastomer industry is under huge scrutiny as many polymers are derived from fossil fuels and a large amount of rubber waste generated annually is not recycled.
-This research programme will develop novel circular economy elastomer products from renewable biobased feedstocks, with zero waste and high resource efficiency. |
+Circular economy elastomer productsPrincipal Investigator: James BUSFIELD Funding source: EPSRC Engineering and Physical Sciences Research Council Start: 01-02-2022 / End: 31-01-2025 Amount: £395,434 The sustainability of rubber products is a major global challenge mainly due to the huge amount of rubber waste generated each year.
+Furthermore, many elastomer products including most car tyres are manufactured from fossil fuel-based materials, which are not renewable.
+This proposed research programme aims to tackle these challenges by manufacturing novel circular economy elastomer products from renewable biobased feedstocks, with zero waste, high resource efficiency and no reliance on fossil fuels, thus transforming the elastomer sector.** |

 MAXIM-Mitigating the Ecotoxicological Impact of Perovskite Solar CellsPrincipal Investigator: Zhe LI Funding source: AXA Start: 01-06-2022 / End: 31-01-2025 Amount: £100,000 This project aims to develop low Pb leaching rate perovskite materials for use in high performance and eco-friendly perovskite solar cells, building upon knowledge framework on the relationships between perovskite semiconductors’ materials structure and their ecotoxicity.** |